 Brown bullhead spawn rather early in the spring, usually in late April or May.
 Male fish fan out a saucer-shaped nest in the mud or nests in natural cavities where the female deposits eggs.
 The number of eggs will range from 2,000 to 10,000, or more.
 The eggs are guarded by both parents during the incubation period, which is usually 5 to 8 days.
 After the eggs hatch, they are herded about in schools for several weeks.
 At the end of their first year of life they reach a length of about 2 1/2 to 4 inches and mature in three years.
 They grow to about 2 pounds under ideal conditions, although most specimens will average from about 8 to 10 inches and weigh less than a pound.

-The brown bullhead lives largely upon insect larvae, crustaceans, snails, small crayfish, worms, and small fish.
 Like all bullheads, it is tenacious in life and will feed eagerly on nearly anything available, either living or dead.
 The fish travel in schools and feed on or near the bottom.
 A large part of their diet consists of midgefly larvae, called bloodworms because of their red color, which they pick up from the soft bottom ooze.
 Considerable plant material is commonly found in stomachs, but it is believed that this material is taken incidentally while feeding on insect larvae living in the plants.
 The teeth are in pads on both jaws and are used largely for tearing and pulling off pieces of their food.
 Brown bullheads have ravenous appetites and seem to be hungry at all times of the day and night.